3.5 How to apply for release on bail pending appeal

 - The Notice of Application for Release from Custody Pending Determination of Appeal form.

-- Your written argument explaining why you should be released (see Write your argument for release on bail).
+- Your written argument explaining why you should be released (see "write your argument for release of bail" below).

 - Your sworn affidavit (statement of facts).
 See File your affidavit.